-Nuclear medicine administers a radiopharmaceutical that targets specific organs.
+Nuclear medicine and PET/CT administers a radiopharmaceutical that targets specific organs.
 Some widely used tests include bone scans, cardiac imaging, hepatobiliary imaging, lung scans and thyroid scans and uptakes.

 Is there any special preparation?

 Below are specific preparation sheets that will give you more details.
 Be sure to find out how many scans are involved with your test and the time frame involved with each.

 Ace Inhibitor Renal Scan (PDF)

 Bone Scan (PDF)